nicklafferty/craftycody/content/crafts/diy-boho-wood-triangle.md

 Supplies:

  1. Stain
  2. Screws
  3. Wood glue
  4. Scrap plywood
  5. Coping saw
  6. Ruler
  7. Square or Protractor for angles
  8. Clamps
  9. Pencil
+10. Safety glasses (always)
+11. Mask (always)

 The wood I used was leftover from my corner shelf project I did in my bathroom.
 It's plywood I bought from Lowe's for about $18 and got three solid projects out of it- not too bad!